Horbenkodev/hugo-blog/content/posts/rxbus-an-event-bus-based-on-rxjava-and-optimized-for-android/index.md

 ---
 title: RxBus - an Event Bus Based on RxJava and Optimized for Android
+draft: false
-publishDate: '2017-02-13T00:00:00Z'
+publishDate: 2017-02-13T00:00:00Z
-authors: []
+image: Event-bus.jpg
+og_image: Event-bus.png
 description: Event bus is a great solution that allows objects with different lifecycles and located in different layers of hierarchy to communicate.
 I venture to suggest that if you have an event bus in your Android application, most likely you use libraries like Otto or EventBus.
 However, Otto from Square was officially deprecated.
-image: Event-bus.jpg
-og_image: Event-bus.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - mobile-development-team
 categories:
   - development
+industries: []
 ---
-## What it's all about

 Event bus is a great solution that allows objects with different lifecycles and located in different layers of hierarchy to communicate.

 I venture to suggest that if you have an event bus in your Android application, most likely you use libraries like <a href="https://github.com/square/otto" rel="nofollow" target="_blank">Otto</a> or <a href="https://github.com/greenrobot/EventBus" rel="nofollow" target="_blank">EventBus</a>.